 Driven by panic, I gouged the keys into the sheetrock.
 My hands moved fast but made little progress.
 The businessman climbed up on the handrail and tried to push out the ceiling.
-He hammered with his palms to no avail.
+He hammered with his palms.
 The panels were made of steel and screwed in tight.

 Heat intensified.
 Smoke stung my eyes and scratched my throat, smothering my ability to think clearly.
 Sweat ran down my forehead and soaked my T-shirt.
 I puffed and wheezed, poking and jabbing with the keys until my arms and shoulders ached.
 Pieces of sheetrock chipped off.
 Two of the keys bent.
 My fingers cramped.
 Breathing came in lung-pinching, hot gasps.
 My eyes went unfocused.
 Faintness swept over; light headed and winded.

-I thought about dropping the keys, closing my eyes, and giving up.
+I thought about dropping the keys and giving up.

 Suddenly, the key poked through to the other side.
 The hole was no larger than what a worm bores, but it was enough.
 Fresh air drooled in.

-I put my lips to the hole and breathed oxygen that was free of ash and smoke, but tasted of fuel.
+I put my lips to the hole and breathed oxygen that was free of ash and smoke, but tasted of gasoline.
 We took turns gulping fast breaths.
-Then I quickly sawed and made the opening about the diameter of a quarter.
+Then I quickly sawed with the key and made the opening about the diameter of a quarter.

 Infused with energy, the businessman and I started kicking at the hole, kicking for our lives.
 Chunks of sheetrock broke off.
-And then bigger chunks.
+Then bigger chunks.
 Finally, his foot punched out a huge, chair-size opening.
-A drafty inrush propelled the smoke in the elevator to the ceiling.
+Drafty inrush propelled the smoke in the elevator to the ceiling.